Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

-## Reading the game's state collection stream
+## Reading the game state collection stream

 The `gameFactory()` is finished.
 It returns an RxJS 5 observable that emits Immutable.js collections as its values.
-The values are our state collections, which describe the game's state at any given point.
+The values are our state collections, which describe the game state at any given point.

 To see if the stream works we'll subscribe to it and log its values.
 The `take(7)` tells the game to run for seven iterations.
 This should be enough for checking that it doesn't throw any errors.